My buddy Stan called.

 Chester is Stan’s psychotic Pomeranian.
 The dog looks like an explosion in a hair salon and has a ferocity unmatched by all Four Horsemen of the Apocalypse.

 The last time he stayed with me, he destroyed the living room carpet, skinned a leather chair and powdered a row of fireplace bricks, all because a summer storm interfered with TV reception.

 You see, Chester loves watching the Home Shopping Network (HSN).
-He is addicted to it and Stan knows I have DirectTV.
-It is why he drops Chester off at my place.
+He is addicted to it and Stan knows I have subscription TV, so he drops Chester off with me.

 The little guy is mesmerized by the bling on HSN and the incessant patter of the presenters lulls him to sleep.
 The channel is the only thing capable of soothing his savage soul.

 And that is where I found him, curled up on my living room rug with his head resting on his paws and utterly entranced by the nice lady hawking cubic zirconium jewelry.

 I left him there until it was time to cook supper.